 MEET KELSEY STEMM, a graduate from the Graduate Certificate in Software Design & Development (‘16).
 Kelsey was looking to make a career pivot from human embryology to software engineering when she discovered the GCSDD was a perfect fit.
 The variety of students in the program enhanced her student experience, bringing in different perspectives and creating a supportive learning environment.
 Upon graduation, Kelsey went on to work at Microsoft at as software engineer and says she would not have got to where she is without this program.
 Read Kelsey’s Q&A interview.

-MEET REBECCA DADLANI, a graduate from the Graduate Certificate in Software Design & Development—Class of 2016.
+MEET REBECCA DADLANI, a graduate from the Graduate Certificate in Software Design & Development ('16).
 We had the opportunity to ask Rebecca why she chose the GCSDD and what she thought about her experiences as a student in the program.
 Rebecca did the graduate certificate program to enhance her undergraduate education, opening up possibilities for entry into the software industry.
 Rebecca is now a Security Engineer at StitchFix.
 We invite you to read Rebecca’s Q&A interview.

 MEET AARON HITCHCOCK, an alumnus of the Graduate Certificate in Software Design & Development (‘15), and the Master of Science in Computer Science & Software Engineering (‘18).
 Being a teacher, Aaron was encouraged to pursue further education, but he didn’t want to do a teaching master’s program.
 As a computer science teacher, he made the decision to follow his passion by doing the graduate certificate and is now a software engineer at Nokia.
 We invite you to read Aaron’s Q&A interview.